Fernando Jarquin Pira

-Fernando Jarquín Pira (Guatemala City, February 1, 1965) is a Guatemalan entrepreneur and leader in the pharmaceutical industry of Central America's northern triangle (Guatemala, El Salvador, and Honduras).
-Jarquín is a shareholder of Agencia Farmacéutica Internacional, S.A.
-(AGEFINSA) and Iberfarma, S.A., two of the most important pharmaceutical distributors in Guatemala.
+Fernando Jarquín Pira (Guatemala City, 1 February 1965 – 10 March 2023) was a Guatemalan entrepreneur and a leader in the pharmaceutical industry of Central America's northern triangle (Guatemala, El Salvador, and Honduras).
+Jarquín was a shareholder of Agencia Farmacéutica Internacional, S.A.
+(AGEFINSA) and Iberfarma, S.A., two of the most prominent pharmaceutical distributors in Guatemala.

 Early life

-Fernando Jarquín is the son of Roberto Jarquín Richeme and Isabel Pira Arrivillaga.
-He spent his childhood between Guatemala City and the city of Técpan, Chimaltenango.
-His ancestors established themselves in Técpan at the end of the 19th century.
+Fernando Jarquín was the son of Roberto Jarquín Richeme and Isabel Pira Arrivillaga.
+He spent his childhood in Guatemala City and Técpan, Chimaltenango.
+His family established themselves in Técpan in the late 19th century.
 In 1983, Jarquín graduated from high school at Marist School Liceo Guatemala, a private Catholic school located in Guatemala City.

 Jarquín studied international commerce and marketing at the Universidad Rafael Landívar.
 During his college years, he worked as a sales representative for several companies in the international commerce space.
 In 1984, when he was 19 years old, he started to work as a sales representative for Concorde Line, a shipping company.